effectivecore/core/readme.md

 what is originally supposed by the author.

-Improving performance
+Performance improvement
 ---------------------------------------------------------------------

 It's recommended to enable the PHP OPcache.
 It's recommended to use the SSD (Solid State Drives).
 In many cases, the "dynamic/cache" directory can be organized in RAM.
-To increase the level of reliability, such RAM should support ECC (error-correcting code).
+To increase the reliability level of the server, such RAM should support ECC (error-correcting code), and the server itself should work together with an UPS (uninterruptible power supply).

 Licensing